copticpen/copticpen.github.io/README.md

 - [letter](/bashmuric1.md)

 ###### PS:
-I do not tend to write translations.
-Except for a few psalis & doxologies, all translations from Sahidic are liberal, personal, with some changes and should not be taken as literal ones.
-It is safe to consider all the work aprocrypha or anathema.
+_I do not tend to write translations.
+Except for a few psalis, antiphonarion & doxologies, all translations from Sahidic are liberal, personal, with some changes and should not be taken as literal ones.
+It is safe to consider all the work aprocrypha or anathema._